howareyouo/netflix-4K-ddplus-firefox/README.md

 **Other OS And Browser(Includes portable edge)**
 1, Max 1080P
 2, HE-AAC Audio (lower than DDplus)
-3, AV1/VP9/AVC/AVC-High code can be use (Not all video of them available, try different choice)
+3, AV1/VP9/AVC/AVC-High codecs can be use (Not all video support all of them, try different choice)

 **快捷键(Shortcuts)**